RadExponent5431/python_project_template/README.md

-# A simple Template for a bigger Python Project
+# A simple Template for a easier start to a Python Project